-These cut-and-paste garden tableaus by Beth Katleman were inspired by the paintings of American artist Henry Darger (1892-1973) feature sweet young things battling in idyllic environs.
-A parade of gun-wielding flower girls descends a cobblestone stairway towards the water.
-They are flanked by oversized potted topiaries, lush flowers and incongruous trees.
-Birds hover around a delicate gazebo in the background.
+Beth Katleman’s cut-and-paste garden tableaux, inspired by the paintings of American artist Henry Darger (1892-1973), feature sweet young characters battling in idyllic environments.
+In Alice, a parade of gun-wielding flower girls descends a cobblestone stairway towards the water.
+Oversized potted topiaries, lush flowers and incongruous trees flank them.
+In the background, birds hover around a delicate gazebo.
 Inside, a tiny bendy doll ballerina languishes on the ground.
-One flower girl escapes in a swan boat on a very tiny pond.
+One flower girl escapes in a swan boat on a miniature pond.

 Katleman’s sculptures and installations have been described by Ken Johnson in the New York Times as “doll-sized rococo theaters of murder and domestic mayhem.”
 Katleman’s work has been exhibited internationally, most recently at Gallery Seoul 12, Seoul, South Korea, the Pavilion of Art and Design/New York, Museum of Arts and Design, New York, Pavilion of Art and Design/London, Design Miami/Basel, Pavilion des Art & Design, Paris, the Jane Hartsook Gallery, New York and the Contemporary Jewish Museum, San Francisco.
 Her work has garnered critical attention in the Financial Times, the New York Times, The Art Economist, American Ceramics, Ceramics Art and Perception and Sculpture Magazine in the U.S., and in La Tribune e Moi, Paris, The Art Newspaper, Basel, Grand Design Magazine, Shanghai, Cacao Magazine, Taiwan, and numerous other publications.
 She is represented in the collections of the M.H. de Young Museum, San Francisco, CA, the John Michael Kohler Arts Center, Sheboygan, WI, Kohler Company, Kohler, WI, the Kamm Teapot Foundation, Sparta, NC, the Archie Bray Foundation, Helena, MT, Ci Kim Arario Gallery Collection, Seoul, Korea, and many private collections both in the U.S. and abroad.
 “Folly” was awarded Best Decorative Piece at the Pavilion of Art and Design/New York in 2011.
 Katleman holds a BA in English from Stanford University, an MFA from Cranbrook Academy of Art and an MBA in Arts Management from UCLA.
 She has taught at Pratt Institute, New York University and Greenwich House Pottery in New York.
 Born in Park Forest, Illinois, Katleman lives and works in Brooklyn, New York.